maxitech/easy_eat/README.md

 # EasyEat
-EasyEat is a user-friendly platform designed to eliminate the daily struggle of deciding what to eat.
-It features a centralized recipe database where users can search for, add, and manage recipes collaboratively.
-All users share the same recipe collection, making it a communal space for culinary inspiration.
-Authentication is required, allowing users to log in, log out, and manage their accounts securely.
-While all users can currently add and search for recipes, the ability to delete recipes will soon be restricted to admins to ensure the integrity of the shared database.
-EasyEat is powered by Python, Streamlit and with Google Sheets as lightweight database.
-The authentication and database management are handled through the Google Cloud Console, and the app is deployed on Streamlit Cloud.
+EasyEat simplifies meal planning by offering a centralized recipe database where users can add, search and manage recipes collaboratively.
+With secure user authentication, it allows easy access and management, while future updates will introduce admin-only recipe deletion to maintain database integrity.
+EasyEat is built with Python, Streamlit, and uses Google Sheets for data storage, with API access managed through Google Cloud Console.
+The app is deployed on Streamlit Cloud for quick accessibility.
-Click [here](https://easyeat.streamlit.app/) to visit the deployed app!

 ## :computer: Try it out!
 Explore the application with a demo account!
 Use the demo credentials provided below to log in.

-Click [here](https://memoryproto.netlify.app/) to access the demo.
+Click [here](https://easyeat.streamlit.app/) to access the demo.

   **Demo Credentials:**
    ```bash